appleseedhq/appleseed-maya/docs/source/tutorials/tutorial_as_color_transform.rst

        :scale: 40%
        :align: cemter

+|

 Since we just want to adjust the intensity of the magentas and greens in the image, the *Lightness* and *b* are unchanged.
-We connect these to another :ref:`asColorTransform<label_as_color_transform>` node's input components, and set its input mode to *CIELAB* and its output to *RGB*.

-We connect the *a* component to a standard Maya *remapValue* node's input value
+We connect these to another :ref:`asColorTransform<label_as_color_transform>` node's input components, and set its input mode to *CIELAB* and its output to *RGB*, then connect the *a* component to a standard Maya *remapValue* node's input value

 |
 |